Send Close Add comments: (status displays here)

 The Greek for "and" "scribes" does not fit will with the rest of the verse.
 A play on words, with Spoonerism, is that of (transliterated) Latin "Greek" and "Matthew".

 The Latin word "Graecus""Greek" and of uncertain origin.
 At that time, the Latin "c" was a hard "c" as in a "k" sound.
-A Greek transliteration would be something like "γραικους""Greek" .
+A Latin to Greek transliteration would be something like "γραικους""Greek" .

 Verse routeMatthew 23:34 Wherefore, behold, I send unto you prophets, and wise men, and scribes: and some of them ye shall kill and crucify; and some of them shall ye scourge in your synagogues, and persecute them from city to city: [kjv]